 Breasts are maternal and erotic symbols, representing the conflicting roles of Madonna and Whore.
 In either role, the female body is a body that does not belong entirely to itself.
 By publicly performing the private act of breastfeeding, Nurture makes visible unacknowledged maternal labor, confronts social taboos concerning the female body, and exposes the competing demands fracturing women’s identities.

 Lena Chen explores intimacy, labor, trauma, and gender relations, using her body and identity as her primary media.
 A survivor of revenge porn and cyber-stalking, she adopted an alternate identity as a nude model to reclaim agency over her narrative (Elle Peril, 2012-2017) and convenes storytelling circles worldwide for collective healing from sexual violence (Heal Her, 2018).
 She studied sociology at Harvard University, where she wrote a blog about sex and depression, provoking national interest and criticism.
 From participatory performances to confessional texts, her works are exercises in vulnerability, which confront the thin line between victimhood and survival, connection and isolation, empowerment and objectification.

-You will be given the opportunity to book a time with this piece when you buy a day ticket or festival pass.
+You will be given the opportunity to book a time with the TF Team for this piece when you arrive on the day from 12noon.